dconlon/icar_odb_wifi/README.md

 ## Vgate iCar Pro WiFi

 The [Vgate iCar 2 WiFi](https://www.vgatemall.com/products-detail/i-20/) is [available on eBay](https://www.ebay.co.uk/itm/315178202059) for ~£16 (or AliExpress for less).
-It plugs into the ODB2 port of the vehicle and is small and unobtrusive enough to leave plugged in inside the car permanently.
+It plugs into the OBD2 port of the vehicle and is small and unobtrusive enough to leave plugged in inside the car permanently.

 Internally it consists of:

-1. ELM327 ODB to RS232 interpreter ([manual](https://www.elmelectronics.com/DSheets/ELM327DSH.pdf))
+1. ELM327 OBD to RS232 interpreter ([manual](https://www.elmelectronics.com/DSheets/ELM327DSH.pdf))
 2. [Hi-Flying LPT230](http://www.hi-flying.com/hf-lpt230) UART to WiFi module - 1MB flash version ([manual](https://fccid.io/2ACSV-HF-LPT230/User-Manual/Users-Manual-3552381.pdf))

 Out of the box the LPT230 is configured as an AP broadcasting an open network with SSID “V-LINK”.
 After connecting to the WiFi network the LPT230 is 192.168.0.10 and its TCP port 35000 provides transparent bi-directional access to the RS232 side of the ELM327.